rsek/dataforged/README.md

   * **Assets-Sheet-012421**
   * **Moves-Reference-040521** (move text, move-related oracles)
   * **Launching-Your-Campaign-112220** (setting Truth oracles, character creation prompt oracles)

-## Recommended Usage
-Due to this being playtest content, this repo is fairly unstable!
-As the game grows and evolves, I will almost certainly make changes in how it's organized.
-I recommend forking or otherwise copying this repo's contents rather than pulling from it directly.

 ## Oracle Tables